cultuurnet/udb3-backend/readme.md

 The following logs contain info about specific services that can be part of HTTP requests, CLI commands, or both.

-- `cdbxml_created_by_resolver.log` contains logs about the mapping of `createdby` in XML files to a user identifier that UDB3 understands
+- `service.xml-conversion.log` contains logs about parsing/projection of previously imported XML
-- `event_importer.log` contains logs about event JSON-LD imports
+- `service.json-imports.log` contains logs about JSON-LD imports
-- `export.log` contains logs about event exports (any format)
-- `labels.log` contains logs about the projection of label aggregates to the label tables in the database
+- `service.labels.log` contains logs about label (aggregates)
-- `media_manager.log` contains logs about the media manager, i.e. about uploads and edits of images and media objects
+- `service.media.log` contains logs about the media manager, i.e. about uploads and edits of images and media objects
-- `organizer-geocoordinates.log` contains logs about the geocoding of organizers
-- `place-geocoordinates.log` contains logs about the geocoding of places
+- `service.geo-coordinates.log` contains logs about the geocoding of organizers and places
-- `search_results.log` contains logs about the search results used in services like exports and other bulk commands
-- `uitpas.log` contains logs about requests to UiTPAS _in the event exports_

 ### Adding a new logger